Saman Ghoddos: Iran

 On 25 August 2017, Ghoddos revealed in an interview that he acquired his Iranian passport from the embassy.
 The following day, 26 August 2017, he announced on his Instagram page that he would be joining Iran for their 2018 World Cup qualifiers against South Korea and Syria.
 Ghoddos was called up for the first time for the Iran senior team training camps on 27 August 2017 by coach Carlos Queiroz for Iran's 2018 FIFA World Cup qualifying matches against South Korea and Syria.
 After Ghoddos couldn't make his debut for Iran due to administrative issues with FIFA, he was called into Sweden's World Cup qualification squad on 27 September for matches against Luxembourg and Netherlands.
 However, on 29 September, the Swedish Football Association released a statement on their website stating Ghoddos had declined the offer, choosing to play for Iran instead.
 He made his debut for Iran in a 2–0 friendly victory against Togo on 5 October 2017.
 On 9 November, he scored his first goal for Iran in a friendly match against Panama.

 On 13 May 2018, Ghoddos was named in Queiroz's preliminary squad for the 2018 FIFA World Cup.
 In an interview with Olof Lundh in May 2018, Ghoddos stated that if the Swedish federation had contacted him earlier, it's very likely for him to have chosen to represent Sweden, though he does not regret his decision to play for Iran.
 Club teammate Emil Krafth later added that Ghoddos told him he wanted to play for Sweden.
 He was named in Iran's final 23-man squad for the 2018 World Cup on 4 June 2018.
-Ghoddos made his World Cup debut against Morocco on 15 June 2018, winning a free kick that led to a goal for Iran’s first World Cup win in twenty years.
+Ghoddos made his World Cup debut against Morocco on 15 June 2018, winning a free kick that led to a goal for Iran's first World Cup win in twenty years.
 He was used as a substitute in all three World Cup matches against Morocco, Spain and Portugal.
 After the World Cup in November 2018, Ghoddos faced conscription issues in Iran.

-He was named in Queiroz’s final squad for the 2019 AFC Asian Cup on 26 December 2018.
+He was named in Queiroz's final squad for the 2019 AFC Asian Cup on 26 December 2018.
 In the team's opening match of the tournament, Ghoddos came on as a second-half substitute and scored the final goal in a 5–0 victory over Yemen.

 In November 2022, Ghoddos was named in the final squad for the 2022 FIFA World Cup.
 The following year, Ghoddos was named in Iran's 2023 AFC Asian Cup squad, stating in an interview with Olof Lundh during the tournament that there are certain difficulties with playing for Iran's national team and that their conversations are taped by government officials.

+In June 2026, Ghoddos was named in Iran's 2026 FIFA World Cup squad.